 This post may contain affiliate links.
 Please read our disclosure policy.

-Chicken spaghetti is a quick and satisfying meal, ready in just 20 minutes.
-This single serving recipe skips the canned soup and features a creamy homemade white sauce (béchamel), plenty of cheese, and fresh tomatoes for a burst of flavor.
+This single serving Chicken Spaghetti is ready in 20 minutes with a creamy homemade white sauce (béchamel), plenty of cheese, and fresh tomatoes.
 Use rotisserie or leftover cooked chicken for even faster prep, or follow our quick cooking method.
-It’s a simple, comforting dish that delivers big flavor in a perfectly portioned serving.

 Why You’ll Love This Recipe